clthegoat/GT-Mb-Mf/README.md

 # MBMF Combination Via Value Expansion #

 ## 1.Description ##
 Reinforcement learning (RL) algorithms have been shown to be ca-pable of learning a wide range of robotic skills.
-They are divided intotwo categories: model-basedRLand model-freeRL.
+They are divided into two categories: model-based RL and model-free RL.
 In this project, we propose our method that could gradually transform a model-based RL training framework to a model-free actor-critic ar-chitecture such as Deep Deterministic Policy Gradient (DDPG).
+The framework is shown as follows.
 ![alt text](https://github.com/clthegoat/DL_MBMF/blob/main/experiment/assets/framework_reduction.png?raw=true)

 ## 2.Getting started ##